 Docker Toolbox is a legacy runtime for older Mac and Windows systems that does not require Hyper-V (Windows) or hypervisor kit (Mac) to run.
 It uses VirtualBox under the hood, which is slightly slower than the modern Docker Engine.
 Docker Toolbox runs on Windows Server 2016/2019 and Windows 7/8/8.1/10.

 Docker on Windows is a technology that allows Windows Docker containers to run directly on Windows Server 2016/2019 via a Windows container host.
 This doesn’t run PSPDFKit Server, as it is a Linux Docker container.
 Microsoft created Hyper-V isolation (LCOW) to run Linux containers on Windows, and it shipped in the Windows 10 Fall Creators Update and in Windows Server 1709.

 Docker for Windows is in the process of being replaced by WSL 2.
 WSL 2 is the new Windows Subsystem for Linux that runs an actual Linux kernel and thus offers full Linux compatibility.
-Docker will use WSL 2 in the future to run containers on it directly, offering higher performance than with current solutions.
-A technical preview of Docker Desktop for WSL 2 will be available for download in July 2019.
+Docker will use WSL 2 in the future to run containers on it directly, offering higher performance than is available with current solutions.
+A preview of Docker Desktop for WSL 2 is available for download.